-As one of the chief “Pardot API Geeks” here at Sercante (no, it’s not a real title, but I think it really should be) I’m really excited about two big changes to the Pardot API – one of which was confirmed on this week’s Pardot Product Roadmap webinar.
+As one of the chief “Pardot API Geeks” at Sercante (no, it’s not a real title, but I think it should be), I’m really excited about two big changes to the Pardot API — one of which was confirmed on this Pardot Product Roadmap webinar.

 Wait, you don’t know what you can do with the Pardot API?
 Then you must’ve missed this post.
 I’ll forgive you if you open it a new tab and read it later.

 These two new methods open up new capabilities for large and small Pardot users alike.
 The great thing about them both is — GEEK TERM ALERT — they are asynchronous, which means we can start processing a job and let it work while the code goes on to do other things.
 This is really great because the computer doesn’t have to wait and do nothing else while large amounts of data are being processed.
 We can parallel process and REALLY get a lot done without wasting processing power.

 The first Pardot API change is Prospect Import.

 We saw the Prospect Import at the 2019 Pardot Developer Experience Dreamforce session I was proud to co-host with Mike Fazio.
 Documentation can be found here for v4 or v3.
 As for what it does…Think about how you might import thousands of Prospects into Pardot today.
 Then throw that out and imagine it happens in the background, automatically, with as many fields as you want mapping over.
 Every day.
 Without you having to touch it.